Cray-HPE/docs-sat/docs/install.md

 ## Set System Information

-System revision information stores identifying data about a system.
+System revision information is data HPE service representatives use to identify the system in support cases.

 ### Prerequisites